 Please consider a donation to support our work!
 Independent media such as Infoshop depend on readers like you.
-We've been online for 15 years and have never carried any advertising.
+We've been online for over 18 years and have never carried any advertising.
 We've had millions of visitors and kept the project DIY the entire time.

 Can't find it here?
 Try one of these search pages: A to Z | Search